RayRayKing/aePlanday/README.md

 - **Sharding**: Useful for very large datasets to reduce query times and optimize organization.
 This is particularly beneficial when the data is not date-partitioned or hits partition limits.

 ---

+# Data quality and testing Suggestions:

+Data quality can be verified via SQL, Python or 3rd party tools.

+Standard Check tests
+#### 1. all organization_ids are unique and not null
+#### 2. Accepted value checks on activity names, details, and date checks
+#### 3. On the more complex level, doing data diff.
+Ensuring that all changes are within expectations (Row level impact, field impact for down stream data)
+#### 4. Model tests - run within staging environment to ensure code actually runs without breaking anything else.
+(Basically unit testing)
+#### 5. Summary data stats - Min, max, row counts, expectations and nulls verifications.